hendricwidjaja/T2A2-WebServer-API-v2/README.md

 ## R4 - Benefits & Drawbacks of of Postgresql

 PostgreSQL (previously and still known as Postgres in short) is an ORDBMS (Object Relational Database Management System) which is commonly integrated in flask applications and is one of the most popular database services today due to its reach feature sets, ACID compliance and large community backing.
 In its most general sense, being a relational database management system infers that it stores data in the form of tables, columns and rows.
-Tables generally refer to entities, columns to attributes and rows to objects or instances.
+Tables generally refer to entities, columns to attributes and rows to objects/instances.
+Although a database such as PostgreSQL has a variety of benefits as a database of choice for a project, no database comes without any drawbacks.
+The list of pros and cons for any database (PostgreSQL included) should always be considered prior to selecting a database of choice and should be based off the projects requirements.

 Enter here